Friday, July 30, 2010

 4 cloves garlic-slivered

 Spray slow cooker with Pam.
-Place onion, chipotle peppers and ¼ cup water in slow cooker.
+Place onion, chipotle peppers, cumin and ¼ cup water in slow cooker.
 Stir to combine.
 Using knife, make incisions in pork, insert garlic.
 Salt and pepper pork and brown in skillet on med high heat.
 Add to slow cooker and cook for 6 hours or til tender.

 1 large can of white meat chicken, drained (or any diced white meat chicken)